harshi1122/Towers-Of-Hanoi/README.md

 <br>I finished the rest of the code and spent a hour trying to solve a 7 number stack
 <br>It was a good timepass

-<br>The idea is to shift the number in descending order from the left stack to the right while making sure we don't place a bigger number after a smaller one (prompt will be given for invalid move)
+<br>The idea is to shift the numbers in descending order from the left stack to the right while making sure we don't place a bigger number after a smaller one (prompt will be given for invalid move)